frox-ag/dpm-json/README.md

 # dpm-json
 Json handling and manipulation tool for easy use in Camunda scripts with [Groovy](https://groovy-lang.org/syntax.html).
 All dpmJson functions can be accessed after wrapping a JSON-String, a Map, a List or a Camunda-Spin object with dpmJson.read(myObject).
-The returned object gets serialized as Camunda-spin variable.
+The returned object is a wrapped Camunda-spin variable with additional functions.

-Below a example of the same logic written in Javascript-Spin and with Groovy-dpmJson:
+Below a example of the same logic written in Javascript with Spin and with Groovy-dpmJson:

 <table border="0">
  <tr>